Cable Straight Arm Pulldown With Rope

 Yes, with lighter resistance and careful control.

-Keep only a slight bend and avoid elbow flexion-driven pulling.
+No, keep only a slight bend and avoid turning it into elbow flexion.

 • What is a common mistake?